Syed-Moinuddin2025/Syed-Moinuddin2025/README.md

 - 🌱 I’m currently learning   PostgreSQL , MySQL

 - 👯 I’m looking to collaborate on open-source projects **open-source projects**
+- 👨‍💻 All of my projects are available at [https://github.com/Syed-Moinuddin2025](https://github.com/Syed-Moinuddin2025)
 - 💬 Ask me about **HR/Admin Assistant with 6+ years of experience**

 - 📫 How to reach me **s4moin123@gmail.com**